teamdigitale/dpt-services-infra-kubernetes/README.md

 It's strongly recommended to make Kubernetes retrieve secrets from the Azure Keyvault, instead of manually creating and editing secrets directly in Kubernetes.
 This approach is safer and allows an easier maintenance of the Kubernetes cluster.

-The secrets synchronization and container injection is realized using [this component](https://github.com/SparebankenVest/azure-key-vault-to-kubernetes).
+The secrets synchronization and container injection is realized using [this component](https://akv2k8s.io/) (repo [here](https://github.com/SparebankenVest/azure-key-vault-to-kubernetes)).

 Add the *spv-charts* repo and update the repo index: